How the IRS is trying to make tax filing day easier

-(The Hill) – The due date to file a tax return this year is Tue., April 18 and it comes against the backdrop of some major structural changes in U.S. tax administration that have been a serious point of contention between Democrats and Republicans.
+(The Hill) – The due date to file a tax return this year is Tuesday, April 18 and it comes against the backdrop of some major structural changes in the U.S. tax administration that have been a serious point of contention between Democrats and Republicans.

 But those changes, which will impact audits rates and help the government collect hundreds of billions in missing taxes every year, are likely not being felt by regular taxpayers this season.